It’s Bad Credit Education Month at OppU. Click Here to Learn More!

 8 Types of Insurance — and 8 Reasons You Need Them

 Life will throw you a curve ball — there’s no question about that.
 Whether you’ll have insurance when it does is another matter entirely.

-Insurance buffers you from unexpected costs.
+Insurance buffers you from unexpected costs like medical expenses.
 And while most people know that insurance is important, not everyone knows the different types of insurance out there and how they can help.

 Some common types of insurance include:

 - Life insurance

 - Home insurance

 But there are others, too.
 Here are eight types of insurance, and eight reasons you might need them.

 1. Health insurance